-Preventative dental care includes dental cleanings, fluoride treatments, sealants and x-rays and much more.
-We recommend having dental cleanings every 6 months to maintain a healthy smile.
+Preventative dental care includes dental cleanings, fluoride treatments, sealants and necessary x-rays and much more.
+We recommend having dental cleanings at least every 6 months to maintain a healthy smile.
 Healthy teeth and gums allow you to look and feel great and eat and speak properly.
 The American Dental Association states, “The mouth is a window into the health of the body.”
 There are many diseases that can be diagnosed and first noticed inside the oral cavity.
 A healthy mouth is a key part of overall health.

 Dental sealants are a tooth colored filling material applied to the chewing surfaces of back permanent teeth.
 The chewing surfaces of most back permanent teeth have deep groves and pits that can trap food and bacteria that can cause cavities.
 By placing dental sealants on these surfaces we can fill in the deep grooves and pits and prevent the food and bacteria from sticking in these areas.
 As long as the sealant remains intact, the tooth surface can be protected from dental decay.
 These can be helpful in children and adults.
-All in the family dental is a happy to apply dental sealants and will check at routine cleanings and exams to make sure they remain intact.
+All in the Family dental is happy to apply dental sealants and will check at routine cleanings and exams to make sure they remain intact.

 A mouth guard is an appliance that helps protect your teeth.
 There are several types of mouth guards including sports mouth guards, night guards and snore guards.
 All in the Family Dental makes custom mouth guards that fit only your teeth.
-We will help you determined if you can benefit from a mouth guard and what type of mouth guard is best for you.
+We will help you determine if you can benefit from a mouth guard and what type of mouth guard is best for you.

-- Athletic mouth guard.
 All in the Family Dental always recommends protecting your teeth during sports, especially any type of contact sport.
 An athletic mouth guard is a soft rubber material that covers your teeth and helps protect them from impact with a ball or another person.
 We take an impression of your teeth and then create a custom fit athletic mouth guard.
 Athletic mouth guards can help protect your teeth from fractures and help prevent them from being knocked out.

-- Snore Guards.
 Snore guards are custom appliances that are worn during sleep.
 They work by repositioning the jaw and tongue to allow for unobstructed airflow.
 Most people have little trouble adjusting to the appliance and find immediate relief.
 If you suffer from snoring contact us for a consultation.
 A snore guard may help improve your quality of life!